themepark-dev/tp-docs/docs/setup.md

     Go to `<app>/root/etc/cont-init.d/` to find the different scripts. e.g. [/sonarr/root/etc/cont-init.d/98-themepark](https://github.com/GilbN/theme.park/blob/master/docker-mods/sonarr/root/etc/cont-init.d/98-themepark)

+!!! note
+    Make sure the script is executable!
+The [download script](#download-script) will `chmod +x` all files, but if you download manually, you need to run the chmod command on the file.

 Download and mount your script with the volume `/your/docker/host/98-themepark:/etc/cont-init.d/98-themepark` to execute your script on container start

 #### Download script